bioinformaticsdotca/HT-Biology_2017/Pathways/module3_lab/EM_GSEA_lab.md

 ## Data

-The data used in this exercise is gene expression data obtained from high throughput RNA sequencing used in Module2 .
+The data used in this exercise is gene expression data obtained from high throughput RNA sequencing used in previous module .
 They correspond to Ovarian serous cystadenocarcinoma samples.
-We use precomputed results of the GSEA analysis performed in module 2 to create an Enrichment Map with the aim to transform the tabular format in a network to better visualize the relationships between the significant gene-sets.
+We use precomputed results of the GSEA analysis performed in previous module to create an Enrichment Map with the aim to transform the tabular format in a network to better visualize the relationships between the significant gene-sets.

 ## GSEA output and EnrichmentMap